 The Sugar Bowl saw continued success in the 1950s and 1960s, including a handful of dynasties becoming part of the Classic’s history.
 Bud Wilkinson’s powerhouse Oklahoma teams visited New Orleans multiple times in the early 1950s; there were three appearances by Bobby Dodd’s Georgia Tech squads; Alabama began its rise under Bear Bryant; and Johnny Vaught’s talented Ole Miss squads made seven Sugar Bowl appearances.
 Eighteen of the 20 Sugar Bowls during these decades welcomed over 70,000 fans, including 13 Classics with over 80,000 fans.

 Great performances continued on the field as well with 29 future College Football Hall-of-Famers showing their prowess in New Orleans.
-Four legends from this era are among the inaugural inductees into the Sugar Bowl Hall of Fame.
+Seven legends from this era are among the first two classes of inductees into the Sugar Bowl Hall of Fame.

 Franklin “Pepper” Rodgers debuted in the Sugar Bowl in 1953 as he threw a touchdown pass, kicked a field goal and knocked home three point-after kicks in Georgia Tech’s 24-7 victory over Ole Miss.
 He outdid himself the following year, however, passing for 195 yards and three touchdowns while kicking another field goal and two more extra-points to lead the Yellow Jackets to a bowl record 42 points in a lopsided victory over West Virginia.